-- For the risotto: In a medium oven-proof pot or Dutch oven with a light fitting lid, melt the butter over medium heat.
+- Start the risotto: In a medium oven-proof pot or Dutch oven with a light fitting lid, melt the butter over medium heat.
 Add the shallot and cook until starting to soften, about 2 minutes.
 Add the bell peppers and ½ tsp of salt and ¼ tsp of pepper.
 Cook, stirring occasionally, until peppers are soft, about 8 minutes.
 Add the garlic and cook until fragrant, about 1 minute.

 - Stir in the warm broth, increase heat to medium-high and bring to a rapid simmer.
 Immediately cover the pot with lid and transfer it to the oven.
-Bake, for 22-28* minutes, or until the rice is tender and the liquid is almost absorbed.
+Bake, for 22-28 minutes, or until the rice is tender and the liquid is almost absorbed.
+(SEE NOTES)

 - During the last 10 minutes of risotto cooking: Remove the shrimp from the refrigerator and transfer to a baking sheet or pan, in a single layer.
 Transfer shrimp to the oven with the risotto and bake for 5-7 minutes or until shrimp are pink and cooked through.
 Remove from oven and set aside.